quarkiverse/quarkus-itext/README.md

 A Quarkus extension that lets you utilize [iText](https://itextpdf.com/) or [OpenPDF](https://github.com/LibrePDF/OpenPDF) to create and manipulate PDFs on the fly.

-> :bulb:
+> [!NOTE]
-The pure iText version is a fork of iText 2.1.7 version, the last version under Mozilla Public License Version 2.0
+> The main purpose of this extension is to make iText/OpenPDF work in a native executable built with GraalVM/Mandrel.

 ## Getting started